KieuTran311/customer-segmentation-rfm/README.md

 ## Things I'd be careful about saying

-- These segments are based on rules I wrote, not a model, so "Others" existing is expected, not something wrong with the data
+- These segments are based on rules I wrote, not a model, so "Others" existing is expected, not something wrong with the data.
-- The 80/20-like pattern is specific to this dataset and time period (2009-2011, UK retailer), so I wouldn't assume the same pattern holds everywhere
+- The 80/20-like pattern is specific to this dataset and time period (2009-2011, UK retailer), so I wouldn't assume the same pattern holds everywhere.
 - I'm not making business recommendations here like spend more on VIP retention since that would need more context than what's in this dataset.
-I'm just describing the pattern I found
+I'm just describing the pattern I found.

+## Conclusion

+The analysis shows that revenue is highly concentrated among a relatively small share of customers, with the VIP segment accounting for 68.2% of revenue.
+The segmentation is based on hand-written rules rather than a predictive model, so I'd treat these segments as a starting point for further customer analysis rather than as fixed customer categories.

 ## Files